ITfoxtec/FoxIDs/docs/index.md

 ## How FoxIDs works

 FoxIDs is a multi-tenant system designed to be deployed in Azure.
 FoxIDs support being deployed as a service used by many companies, organizations etc. each with its one tenant.
-Or to be deployed in a company's Azure subscription where usually only one tenant is configured in FoxIDs holding the company's entire security service.
+Or to be deployed in a Azure subscription where usually only one tenant is configured in FoxIDs holding the organizations entire security service.
 In some cases, it can be an advantage to configure several tenants to e.g., separate a large number of external connections.

 ### Structure